WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Pea Protein – Made from yellow peas, pea protein is another plant-based option.
 It is often chosen by those with dairy or soy allergies and is also suitable for vegetarians and vegans.

 Hemp Protein – Derived from hemp seeds, hemp protein is a plant-based, vegan source rich in omega-3 fatty acids and fibre.
-It may not be a complete protein on its own but can complement other protein sources.
+Despite common misconception, hemp protein does contain all 9 essential amino acids.

 Rice Protein – Extracted from brown or white rice, rice protein is a plant-based, vegan option that is often used in combination with other plant-based proteins to improve amino acid profile.